 - Cells are not simply point-like particles but have spatial extent;

 - Interactions between cells go beyond simple attraction-repulsion; and

 - Cells “live” in a regime where friction dominates over inertia.

 Examples include: wound healing, embryogenesis (normal development), the immune response, and cancer metastasis.
 I use mathematical modelling and computational biology to uncover the universal principles how biological, physical, and chemical factors shape biological tissues.

-Interactions between cells, ECM, and tissue range over several orders of magnitude in time and spatial scales.
+Interactions in tissues range over several orders of magnitude in time and spatial scales.
 Distinct mathematical frameworks are appropriate for specific levels of detail.
-For example, differential equations (DEs) that track changes in cell densities, are suitable for describing large cell populations, when individual details are less important.
-I refer to such descriptions as continuum models (CMs).
-On the other hand, to track the motion, behaviour, or forces produced by individual cells, a more detailed computational framework is needed: here, each cell is describedescribed at a finer level of detail.
+For instance, differential equations (DEs), tracking changes in cell (or protein) densities, are suitable for describing large populations.
+I use dynamical systems, bifurcation theory, and group theory to analyse nonlocal DEs.
+On the other hand, to track the motion, behaviour, or forces produced by individual cells, a more detailed cell-based computational framework is needed.
 I refer to such models as cell-based models (CBMs).